y-takefuji/IoT/README.md

 thread1 = threading.Thread(target=blink, args=(2,0.5,))
 </pre>
+2. Make a program with firmata to blink two LEDs using different intervals with multi-tasking threads.

-2. Make a program with firmata to start and stop multi-tasking threads.
+4. Make a program with firmata to start and stop multi-tasking threads.

 Hint: none